Echsecutor/pic-grab/README.md

 With these small python scripts you can quickly gather a sample of pictures and then manually sort them into categories.

 ## Grabber
-To gether a sample of pictures from some website, run the pic grabber like
+To gather a sample of pictures from some website, run the pic grabber like
 ```
 python3 main.py -h
 ```
 for a usage help.
-It is recommended to use a config file like so
+It is recommended to use a configuration file like so
 ```
 python3 main.py -c grabber.cfg.json
 ```